NixOS/rfcs/rfcs/0127-issues-warnings.md

 ## Summary
 [summary]: #summary

 Inspired by the various derivation checks like for broken and insecure packages, a new system called "problems" is introduced.
 It is planned to eventually replace the previously mentioned systems where possible, as well as the current – undocumented – "warnings" (which currently only prints a trace message for unmaintained packages).
-A `config.problemHandler` option is added to the nixpkgs configuration, with centralized and granular control over how to handle problems that arise: "throw" (fail evaluation), "trace" (print a warning message) or "ignore" (do nothing).
+A `config.problemHandler` option is added to the nixpkgs configuration, with centralized and granular control over how to handle problems that arise: "error" (fail evaluation), "warn" (print a trace message) or "ignore" (do nothing).

 Additionally, `meta.problems` is added to derivations, which can be used to manually declare that a package has a certain problem.
 This will then be used to inform users about packages that are in need of maintenance, for example security vulnerabilities or deprecated dependencies.

-Using the newly introduced features, we may create a process for removing packages from nixpkgs that is easier to maintain and friendlier to users than just replacing packages with `throw`.
+Using the newly introduced features, we may create a process for removing packages from nixpkgs that is easier to maintain and friendlier to users than just replacing packages with `throw` directly.

 ## Motivation
 [motivation]: #motivation